AC Milan in international football: 1938–1961: European debut and first successes

 Milan first competed in the European cup in the 1955–56 season.
 The club's first match in European cup was a round-of-16 tie against Saarbrücken; Milan lost the home match 3–4.
 The return leg was played at the Ludwigspark Stadion in Saarbrücken, and the match finished as a 4–1 win for Milan, which allowed them to qualify for the next round.
 After eliminating Rapid Wien in the quarter-finals, Milan faced Real Madrid in the semi-finals.
 The first leg took Milan to the Santiago Bernabéu Stadium, where they were defeated 4–2.
 Despite winning 2–1 in the second leg back at San Siro, they were eliminated from the competition.

 The 1957–58 European Cup campaign saw Milan defeating Rapid Wien in the preliminary round, where a play-off was needed to determine the winner, Rangers in the first round, Borussia Dortmund in the quarter-finals and Manchester United in the semi-finals, eliminating the latter thanks to a convincing 4–0 win at San Siro.
 Milan met Real Madrid in the final at the Heysel Stadium in Brussels.
 Real Madrid were the favorites and came from two wins in the previous editions of the trophy, but Milan proved to be a tough opponent and the game was memorable.
 Milan led 1–0 and then 2–1 but were reached by Héctor Rial scoring the 2–2.
 The game went to the extra time and in the end Real Madrid prevailed with a final score of 3–2.

-The late 1950s and early 1960s were also to be remembered for Milan's participation in some unrecognized competitions such as the Coppa dell'Amicizia and the Inter-Cities Fairs Cup.
-The former was a friendly competition between Italy and France, where clubs of each country faced each other in a two-legged tie format.
+The late 1950s and early 1960s were also to be remembered for Milan's participation in the Coppa dell'Amicizia, an unrecognized competition, and in the Inter-Cities Fairs Cup, the predecessor to the UEFA Cup.
+The Coppa dell'Amicizia was a friendly competition between Italy and France, where clubs of each country faced each other in a two-legged tie format.
 The Italian representatives, included Milan, won the trophy in 1959, 1960 and 1961.
 In the Inter-Cities Fairs Cup Milan did not achieve remarkable results.